dbo99/csdvr----calsimII-data-vis-in-r/README.md

 ### find timesteps - for single DV only! ###
    function  | for
 ------------ | -------------
-showtstepsallscensunder(df, 800) | shows all time steps all scenarios are under ("find first month in run when" showtstepsallscensover(df, 10) | shows all time steps all scenarios are over
+showtstepsallscensunder(df, 800) | shows all time steps all scenarios are under ("find first month all under x") showtstepsallscensover(df, 10) | shows all time steps all scenarios are over

 ### Period of Record mean, total ###